The shape of differential radial flow $v_0(p_T)$, not its zero-crossing, carries physical information

-One case in Figs.~\ref{fig:4} and \ref{fig:5}, however, warrants special attention.
-When particles used to define event activity strongly overlap with those used to calculate the observables (e.g. $\nch$ defined in $\eta|<2.5$, blue symbols), we observed negative values for these observables.
-The magnitudes of $\lr{\delta N_a \delta [\pT]_b}$ are nearly constant with centrality and are smaller for larger $\eta_{\mathrm {gap}}$.
-This can be understood because the total multiplicity $\nch$ has contributions from the usual subevents $a$, $b$, and the middle subevent $c$, such that $\nch = N_a+N_b+N_c$.
-A requirement of fixed $\nch$ results in anticorrelations between $N_a$, $N_b$, and $N_c$, described by a multinomial distribution.
-This anticorrelation is a statistical artifact without dynamical origin.
-When $\eta_{\mathrm{gap}}=0$, we have $N_c=0$, and the anticorrelation is strongest between $N_a$ and $N_b$ (or $[\pT]_b)$.
-As $\eta_{\mathrm{gap}}$ increases, more particles are included in subevent $c$, reducing the anticorrelation between $N_a$ and $N_b$ (or $[\pT]_b$) (bottom row of Fig.~\ref{fig:5}).
-It is crutial to point out that this artifact only affects the $v'_0(\pT)$ but not $v_0(\pT)$.
+One configuration, however, requires special attention.
+When the event activity strongly overlaps with the analysis particles (e.g., $\nch$ in $|\eta|<2.5$, blue symbols), we observe negative values that deviate significantly from the general trend.
+This behavior arises from a statistical autocorrelation artifact.
+The total multiplicity $\nch$ comprises contributions from three regions: subevents $a$, $b$, and the middle region $c$, such that $\nch = N_a+N_b+N_c$.
+Requiring a fixed $\nch$ induces anticorrelations between $N_a$, $N_b$, and $N_c$, described by a multinomial distribution.
+When $\eta_{\mathrm{gap}}=0$, the middle region vanishes ($N_c=0$), and the anticorrelation between $N_a$ and $N_b$ or $[\pT]_b$ is strongest.
+As $\eta_{\mathrm{gap}}$ increases, more particles populate the middle region, weakening the anticorrelation between $N_a$ and $N_b$ (see bottom row of Fig.~\ref{fig:5}).
+Crucially, this autocorrelation artifact affects only $v_0'(\pT)$ calculated from the unnormalized spectrum $N(\pT)$, while $v_0(\pT)$ calculated from the normalized spectrum $n(\pT)$ remains unaffected by construction.

-When particles used to define event activity do not overlap with those used to calculate the observables, the correlations are close to zero or slightly positive.
-The correlation strength is larger for $\nch$ defined in more forward $\eta$ and is strongest when $\npart$ is used.
-The correlation also shows a significant increase toward more peripheral collisions when $\npart$ is used for event selection.
-As mentioned earlier, these multiplicity and mean $\pT$ correlations reflect the longitudinal dynamics present in the HIJING model.
+When particles defining event activity are separated from the analysis particles (no overlap), the correlations are close to zero or slightly positive.
+The correlation strength increases for $\nch$ measured in more forward $\eta$ regions and is strongest when using $\npart$ from the Glauber model.
+When $\npart$ is employed for event selection, the correlation shows a significant enhancement toward peripheral collisions.
+These positive correlations reflect genuine longitudinal dynamics encoded in the HIJING model rather than statistical artifacts.
+The stronger correlation for $\npart$-based event selection is expected since unlike multiplicity fluctuations, $\npart$ selection does not explicitly restrict the longitudinal dynamics inherent in particle production mechanisms (string, fragmentation, resonance etc).